Bruceli-iscool/Johnscript/README.md

 # Johnscript
- A coding language thats based pf javascript.
+ A coding language thats based of javascript.